Improving Data Access with Secondary Indexes

 Query operations.
 You can

 Query with a table.
 A table can have multiple secondary indexes, which gives your

 applications access to many different query patterns.

-The data in a secondary index consists of attributes that are projected, or copied, from the table into the index.
-When you create a secondary index, you define the alternate key for the index (partition key and sort key).
+Every secondary index is associated with exactly one table, from which it obtains its data.
+This is called the base table for the index.
+When you create an index, you define an alternate key for the index (partition key and sort key).
 You also define the attributes that you want to be projected, or copied, from the base table into the index.
-DynamoDB copies these attributes into the index, along with the primary key attributes from the table.
+DynamoDB copies these attributes into the index, along with the primary key attributes from the base table.
 You can then query or scan the index just as you would query or scan a table.

 Every secondary index is automatically maintained by DynamoDB.
-When you add, modify, or delete items in the table, any indexes on the table are also updated to reflect these changes.
+When you add, modify, or delete items in the base table, any indexes on that table are also updated to reflect these changes.

 DynamoDB supports two types of secondary indexes:

-Global secondary index — an index with a partition key and a sort key that can be different from those on the table.
-A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions.
+Global secondary index — an index with a partition key and a sort key that can be different from those on the base table.
+A global secondary index is considered "global" because queries on the index can span all of the data in the base table, across all partitions.

-Local secondary index — an index that has the same partition key as the table, but a different sort key.
-A local secondary index is "local" in the sense that every partition of a local secondary index is scoped to a table partition that has the same partition key value.
+Local secondary index — an index that has the same partition key as the base table, but a different sort key.
+A local secondary index is "local" in the sense that every partition of a local secondary index is scoped to a base table partition that has the same partition key value.

 You should consider your application's requirements when you determine which type of index to use.
 The following table shows the main differences between a global secondary index and a local secondary index: